PlatformLab/HomaModule/README.md

  - Please contact me if you have any problems using this repo; I'm happy to provide advice and support.

-- Linux v5.4.3 is the primary development platform for this code.
-In the past it has run under 4.15.18;  other versions of Linux have not been tested and may require code changes (the upgrade from 4.15.18 to 5.4.3 took only about a day).
-If you get Homa working on other versions, please let me know and/or submit pull requests for required code changes.
+- Linux v5.17.7 is the primary development platform for this code.
+In the past it has run under 5.4.3 and 4.15.18; you can access these versions with branches named linux_5.4.3 and linux_4.15.18.
+Other versions of Linux have not been tested and may require code changes (the upgrade from 4.15.18 to 5.4.3 took only about a day).
+If you get Homa working on some other version, please submit a pull request for the required code changes.

 - There now exists support for using Homa with gRPC: see the [GitHub repo](https://github.com/PlatformLab/grpc_homa).